w3c/secure-payment-confirmation/scope.md

 controls the display, the merchant site (or payment service provider) does not need to provide user experience for authentication.

-* **Strong Security Boundary**.
-With FIDO, the Relying Party that creates FIDO credentials is the only origin that can authenticate the user with those credentials.
-With SPC, any origin can authenticate the user using another Relying Party's credentials, provided that the authentication takes place within a known payment context.
-At the current time, Payment Request API establishes the payment context.
-In practice, SPC can reduce the need to embed code provided by a Relying Party in a Web page, reducing security risks.

 See also [more SPC benefits](https://github.com/w3c/webpayments/wiki/Secure-Payment-Confirmation#benefits).